HP launches laptops and monitors designed for work-from-home life

 New laptops

 Among the highlights is the HP Elite Dragonfly Max, which is designed for videoconferencing.
-It has a 5-megapixel camera with infrared, and it has four wide-range microphones with AI-driven audio optimization.
-It comes in black or blue, and it has HP Eye Ease for its display, which blocks blue light that can take a toll on the ability to sleep properly.
+It has a 5-megapixel camera with infrared and four wide-range microphones with AI-driven audio optimization.
+It comes in black or blue and has HP Eye Ease for its display, which blocks blue light that can interfere with the ability to sleep properly.

-HP also created the HP Elite Wireless Earbuds for collaboration while being quiet.
+HP also created the HP Elite Wireless Earbuds for collaborating while being quiet.
 The earbuds have personalized audio tuning, adjustable noise cancellation, and sound situation presets.
 You can use them for anything from conference calls to listening to music on a phone.
 It will be offered as a bundle option with the Elite Dragonfly Max.

 The company also created its first pull-forward business convertible laptop, the HP Elite Folio, which adapts to the way people transition between work and life.
 It uses Qualcomm’s Snapdragon 8cx Gen 2 5G compute platform to deliver optional 5G connectivity, Wi-Fi6, and up to 24.5 hours of video playback.
 It has a magnesium unibody design and a webcam with a 76-degree field of view, a dual-microphone array, and speakers from Bang & Olufsen.
-It has a 13.5-inch diagonal display with HP Sure View Reflect privacy panel and an HD webcam with a built-in privacy shutter.
-It is fanless and has a quiet keyboard, as no one wants to hear you typing on a Zoom call.
+It also has a 13.5-inch diagonal display with HP Sure View Reflect privacy panel and an HD webcam with a built-in privacy shutter.
+It’s fanless and has a quiet keyboard, as no one wants to hear you typing on a Zoom call.
 It also has an HP Elite Slim Active Pen with integrated charging cradle and storage.
-You can use it in tablet, laptop, or media modes, and it has a soft vegan leather.
+You can use it in tablet, laptop, or media modes, and it features soft vegan leather.

-The HP Elite Dragonfly G2 is designed to give people the freedom to move around the house as a compact business convertible with a starting weight at less than a kilogram, or 2.2 pounds.
-It is also made with finishes and accets that use recycled material, including ocean-bound plastics.
+The HP Elite Dragonfly G2 is designed to give people the freedom to move around the house as a compact business convertible with a starting weight of less than a kilogram, or 2.2 pounds.
+It is also made with finishes and accents that use recycled material, including ocean-bound plastics.
 It uses the latest 11th Gen Intel Core processors and new Intel integrated graphics and allows users to stay connected through impressively fast 5G or gigabit-class 4G LTE connectivity, with Tile location tracking now built in.

-The Dragonfly Blue chassis is a convertible 2-in-1 with an easy-to-clean design, for when you spill coffee all over your device.
+The Dragonfly Blue chassis is a convertible 2-in-1 with an easy-to-clean design for when you spill coffee all over your device.
 It has sound by Bang & Olufsen, with AI to maximize the audio experience for speech, music, and movies.

-HP’s new intrusion detection technology, HP Tamper Lock, locks the PC if it has been physically opened or compromised and notifies the user.
+HP’s new intrusion detection technology, HP Tamper Lock, locks the PC if it has been physically opened or compromised and then notifies the user.

 The HP EliteBook 840 G8 Aero gives people the freedom to move and meet the demands of their multi-task, multi-place workday, HP said.
 With a starting weight under 2.5 pounds, it uses 11th Gen Intel Core processors, integrated Tile, Wi-Fi 6, and optional 5G LTE connectivity options.
 It has an integrated 720p HD camera, world-facing third microphone, top-firing speakers, and AI-based audio.
 It has an HP Privacy Camera and optional HP Sure View Reflect to protect against visual hacking.
-The design features a new magnesium chassis that contains 90% recycled materials, recycled plastics, and 100% sustainably sourced packaging to reduce environmental impact.
+The design features a new magnesium chassis that contains 90% recycled materials and recycled plastics, with 100% sustainably sourced packaging to reduce environmental impact.

 Creativity focus